Akshaya-data/A-Conversational-Image-Recognition-Chatbot/README.md

 - Special thanks to OpenAI for providing the GPT-4 API.
 - Thanks to the developers of YOLO, Tesseract, and other libraries used in this project.

----

-Feel free to customize any sections to better fit your project's specifics or personal preferences!